Rut (mammalian reproduction): White-tailed deer

 There are many behaviors a buck will exhibit during the rut.
 During pre-rut, bucks will spar with each other.
 Sparring is low-intensity aggressive behavior, involving mostly pushing and shoving.
 Bucks of different sizes will do this to each other.
 After pre-rut is finished, a buck will rub his antlers on a tree (thus making a "rub"), and make scrapes on the ground with his hooves: both of these are ways a buck will mark its territory and proclaim his dominance for other bucks to see.
 These activities are usually done at night.
+Bucks will make many different scent markings using different scent glands.
+These scent glands include pedal glands found between the toes, preorbital glands found in the corners of their eyes, tarsal glands found on the lower inside of their hind legs, and the metatarsal glands found in the outside hind leg between ankle and hoof.
+The deer spread scent from these glands by rubbing hooves during ground scrapes, rubbing faces on tree limbs, and urinating down legs.

 The most prominent behavior of all during the heat of the rut is fighting, where bucks show their true dominance to others.
 In fighting, bucks usually battle against similar-sized deer, and small bucks do not normally challenge mature large ones: more often than not, smaller bucks fear the more mature bucks and leave or avoid the dominant deer's territory.
-The fights can go on and on, with the winner getting the group of does.
-Some fights go on until death, and if not, it is not unusual to see one of them get injured.
+These fights can be long in duration with the winner getting the group of does.
+Some fights result in injuries with some resulting in death.

-The energy expenditure of chasing and fighting during the breeding season can result in a buck losing an immense amount of weight, with some research documenting losses of as much as 20% of body weight.
+Studies show that males of all age-classes increased their search efforts for mates during rut.
+According to the source, "One-year-old males seemed to invest less effort searching for females because movement rates (m/h) were 25–30% lower than in older males".
+This data indicates that the youngest males don't try as hard as older males to find a mate.
+The energy expenditure of chasing and fighting during the breeding season can result in a buck losing an immense amount of weight, with some research documenting losses of as much as 20% of body weight with some sources showing body mass losses of up to 30%.
 On average, a buck before breeding season can weigh up to 180 lb.
 After he has gone through the stages of the rut, he can lose about 50 lb of weight, which is quite large, especially for only a few months of time.
 In the post-rut, a buck will need to replenish his body and catch up on the weight and energy he has lost.

-Sources have stated that after the rut, a buck will go to a bedding spot and will remain "motionless" for a large amount of time, even to the extent of about two days, as he is thoroughly exhausted.
-After he has rested, he will get up and start to feed extensively, trying to catch up on all the nutrients his body requires.
-Croplands have much high carbohydrate grain in them, and a buck can be found here often, eating and getting nutrients.
-When the climate is extremely cold, a buck will sometimes resort to swamps and bogs, because of the warmer temperatures these areas hold.